AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-51114-random-product-disappearing-from-large-catalogs-while-asynchronous-indexing.md

 <u>Actual results</u>:

-While updating asynchronous indexing all enabled products are not shown.
+All enabled products are not shown.

 ## Apply the patch